 Reports on the prevalence of interstitial cystitis conflict, depending on the country of origin and the criteria used for diagnosis.
 In addition, there is signficant overlap with conditions such as urinary tract infection, pelvic pain sydromes, and overactive bladder.

 In the United States, Curhan et al showed a prevalence of 60-70 cases per 100,000 women.
 The 2004 United States Nurses Health Study indicated a prevalence of 2.3%.
-However, the estimated overall incidence rate of interstitial cystitis is 2.6 cases per 100,000 women per year in the United States.
+The estimated annual incidence rate of interstitial cystitis in the US is 2.6 cases per 100,000 women.

 Using a validated IC/BPS case definition, Berry et al discovered that only 50% of women who met criteria for IC/BPS had been evaluated by a urologist and only 10% carried the diagnosis, which strengthens the argument that this disease is largely underreported.